strangenewcoder/VeeamDesigner-public/walkthrough.md

 `VBRREPOWIN01` has one primary role (`VBRPOWERNFS`) and three secondary roles (`VBRBACKUPREPOSITORYWINDOWS`, `VBRBACKUPREPOSITORY`, `VBRMOUNTSERVER`).

-All systems in this example belong to a drawing named `all`.
+All systems in this example belong to a drawing named `site_a`.

 ---